sonic-net/SONiC/doc/hash/hash-design.md

 ### 1.2.1 Functionality

 **This feature will support the following functionality:**
-1. Ethernet packet hashing with inner/outer IP frames
+1. Ethernet packet hashing configuration with inner/outer IP frames
 2. Global switch hash configuration for ECMP and LAG
 3. Warm/Fast reboot